Spencerx/prism/README.md

-## Welcome!
+## Welcome to `prism`!

 Make your unit testing a bit easier on the eyes.
+Prism works anywhere `go test` works, so it can be quickly integrated into any project using Go v1.24 or higher (that's when `-json` was introduced).

 ![prism demo](./demo.gif)